Person wearing black fishnet lingerie and holding a chain with green and red lighting.

 For Curiosity and Healing

-• Reclaiming your voice by negotiating your needs, limits, and desires in real time.
+• Reclaiming your voice by negotiating your needs and boundaries

-• Experiencing controlled intensity to help complete fight/flight/freeze cycles that never got to resolve.
+• Experiencing controlled intensity to help complete fight/flight/freeze cycles t

-• Practicing repair and aftercare to teach your nervous system that connection remains even after intensity.
+• Practicing aftercare to teach your nervous system that connection remains

-• Using power dynamics to experience what it feels like to trust, lead, surrender, or take up space without shame.
+• Using power dynamics to experience what it feels like to trust, lead, or surrender,

 • Untangle shame and explore desire.